zhrmyxy/FAMANet/README.md

-# We thank the reviewer for the comments.
+# We appreciate the reviewers' helpful comments.

 # Response to Reviewer #3837:
 ### 1.PAAM module analysis